isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ```

 ### Create text files (`touch`)
-It is very handy to create an empty file, for example, a README.md, to edit with documentation.
+It is very handy to create an empty file, for example, a README.md, to quickly create documentation.
 This can be done with the `touch`command:
 ```
 $ touch README.md
 ```